mozaik-association/mozaik/docs/Acces rules.md

 !!! abstract "The goal of access rules"

     This feature allows you to give different access to your user contacts in Mozaik depending on the internal instance they receive when they are transformed into a user.
+It provides you to manage the access of the users of Mozaik.
     !!! example

         A user who is part of the national instance will have access to all contacts of the organisation.
 A user who was part of a local instance will only have access to the contacts of his local group.